theianmay/theianmay/README.md

 #### 🚀 About Me
 - I create high-impact mobile apps that simplify development, reduce costs, and improve maintainability
-- Currently working with a client on migrating an iOS app to a unified React Native + Expo codebase with full Android support
+- Recently launched AssetRanger 🎉 an app built in React Native + Expo that was migrated from a legacy iOS app
-- Passionate about crafting performant, user‑friendly mobile experiences
+- Passionate about crafting performant, user‑friendly mobile experiences - currently working on my next big thing!

 ---